-Management believes that the present value of the amount of TSRs that will be collected by the Authority from the State of Washington over time is approximately \$286,816,326 an amount equal to the net deficit position.
+Management believes that the present value of the amount of TSRs that will be collected by the Authority over time is \$262,349,779 an amount equal to the net deficit position.
 However, prior to GASB 48, which was effective for years beginning on or after December 15, 2006, accounting principles generally accepted in the United States of America did not allow these future revenues to be recorded in the financial statements.
-As such, the only TSRs receivable recorded in the accompanying financial statements are those estimated to accrue due to cigarette shipments from January 1 to June 30, 2013 and January 1 to June 30, 2012.
+As such, the only TSRs receivable recorded in the accompanying financial statements are those estimated to accrue due to cigarette shipments from January 1 to June 30, 2014 and January 1 to June 30, 2013.